AhmedDevEG/NetFlow/README.md

 ## ✨ Features
 > ⚠️ **Notice:** This program is currently in **BETA** and may contain some bugs.
 - **⚡ Real-time Monitoring** – Track your internet usage as it happens
-- **📈 Detailed Analytics** – Get comprehensive insights into your network activity
 - **💾 Usage Tracking** – Monitor data consumption and bandwidth usage
 - **🖥️ User-Friendly Interface** – Easy-to-use dashboard for quick access to your statistics
+- **✅ Lightweight & Fully Compatible with Windows**

 ---